 There is so much misinformation, narrowly biased coverage and raw emotion online that concern me about our society's ability to think critically about the important issues of the day.
 I want to provoke a deeper level of thought by offering an explanation of issues as I see them.
 You may agree or disagree, but hopefully you will at least think about the issues.

 I am a retired litigation lawyer with over 40 years of experience in environmental, electricity, competition, and constitutional issues.
-I have appeared at all levels of court in every province of Canada, and in the Supreme Court of Canada, and have been invited as a guest lecturer at almost all of the law schools in this country.
+I have appeared at all levels of court including the Supreme Court of Canada, and in every province of Canada.
+I have been invited as a guest lecturer at almost all of the law schools in this country.
 I am also the author of over 100 legal articles and a law book, and have been an adjunct faculty member at four Canadian law schools.

 Note: The original post was slightly edited on January 26 and 28, 2019, to add a few additional points that occurred to me upon re-reading it.